esciencecenter-digital-skills/lesson-FAIR-software/_episodes/02-licensing.md

 - Choose a common license.
 People know those and understand what they mean.
 Nobody will spend hours and lawyers on your license to figure out what it means.
 - Do not ever modify a license text.
 A modified license is a new license so more lawyers, time and money.

-## Permissive and copylfet licenses
+## Permissive and copyleft licenses

 ## License compatibility